Morph (video game): Development

-It is a conversion of "Morph", designed and written on Amiga and ST for Flair Software by Peter Johnson with graphics by Phil Nixon and others.
-Flair created a PC conversion and licensed the game to Millennium Interactive to enable console versions for MegaDrive and SNES to also be released.
+It is designed and written on Amiga and ST for Flair Software by Peter Johnson with graphics by Phil Nixon and others.
+Flair created a PC conversion and licensed the game to Millennium Interactive to enable console versions for Sega Mega Drive/Genesis and Super NES to also be released.

-Millennium handled the SNES conversion and created additional levels for the game.
-Peter Johnson also wrote a MegaDrive version.
+Millennium handled the Super NES conversion and created additional levels for the game.
+Peter Johnson also wrote a Mega Drive version.